Dale Finucane: 2015–2021: Melbourne Storm

 To start the season, Finucane was part of the successful 2018 World Club Challenge team.

-In round 12 of the 2018 NRL season against the North Queensland Cowboys, Finucane play his 150th NRL games in the Storms' 7-6 win at 1300SMILES Stadium.
+In round 12 of the 2018 NRL season against the North Queensland Cowboys, Finucane play his 150th NRL games in the Storms' 7–6 win at 1300SMILES Stadium.
 September, Finucane played in his fifth grand final and took part in the 2018 NRL Grand Final.

 Finucane was called up by New South Wales Blues for the second game of the 2019 State of Origin series.
 It was his first appearance in the interstate series.
 He came off the bench as inter-change No. 14.
 However a late change by coach Brad Fitler saw Finucane start the match at lock in place of Paul Vaughan who dropped to the bench and Jake Trbojevic came into the front row.

 At club level, Finucane played 26 games as Melbourne won the minor premiership and were amongst the favourites to take out the title.
 Finucane played in Melbourne's preliminary final loss to the Sydney Roosters at the Sydney Cricket Ground.

 Finucane is a member of Melbourne's 2020 NRL Grand Final team, his second NRL premiership with the club, in his sixth grand final appearance.
 On 19 February, Finucane and Jesse Bromwich are announced as co-captains of Melbourne, succeeding Cameron Smith.
 Finucane was named New South Wales Blues vice-captain for 2021 Origin game 3, despite missing the first two games of the 2021 series.

 On 25 July, Finucane announced he would join Cronulla-Sutherland Sharks from the 2022 season on a four-year contract.

 Finucane played 17 games for Melbourne in the 2021 NRL season as the club won 19 matches in a row and claimed the Minor Premiership.
-Finucane's final match for Melbourne was their upset 10-6 defeat against Penrith at Suncorp Stadium in the preliminary final.
+Finucane's final match for Melbourne was their upset 10–6 defeat against the Penrith Panthers at Suncorp Stadium in the preliminary final.